jeffinnes/obsidian-work-vault/My Team/Members/Max/About Max.md

 - Nice table view of those speed tests (feed in as a JSON object for now)

 #### Basic Back-end stage project
+- Pull the nice table view of the speed tests from a DB on demand